Who will assess the applications?

 We currently do not have support from staff at our university or college or from our students’ union, can you help?

-If you haven’t got this support yet don’t worry, just email us before completing the application form and we will do our best to help you with this.
+If you haven’t got this support please email us before completing the application form and we will do our best to help you get this support.

-How many open category food enterprises will Student Eats be supporting?
+How many food enterprises will Student Eats be supporting?

 Who funds the Student Eats’ food enterprises?